radicallyopensecurity/pentext/xml/notes/README.md

 # notes
-This folder holds all email correspondence and other notes
+This folder holds all email correspondence, notes and received source code